 Malang East Java, Indonesia Travel Guide

 Effects from Chinese and Arab traders also found in certain dishes, blending into the regional palate over centuries.
 Rice is the staple food, accompanying almost every meal.
-The fertile agricultural surroundings of Malang have fresh ingredients, shaping the local diet.
+The fruitful agricultural surroundings of Malang have fresh ingredients, shaping the local diet.

 Always use your right hand when giving or receiving food, money, or shaking hands.
 The left hand is considered unclean in Indonesian culture.